insin/get-form-data/README.md

-Data is retrieved in a format similar to request parameters which would be sent if the form was submitted, so this module is suitable for extracting form data in the client side of projects which implement ismorphic handling of form submissions.
+Data is retrieved in a format similar to request parameters which would be sent if the form was submitted, so this module is suitable for extracting form data on the client side for projects which implement ismorphic handling of form submissions.

 ## Install